-When a block's capacity is filled, the next block for that category (with a different price) will open at a price expected to be 4% lower than the previous block.
-In order to smooth the transition between blocks, and to avoid unnecessary rushes in the application process, the closing of each block will be a soft closing, as explained below.
-The Agency anticipates that there will be strong pent-up demand for participation in the Adjustable Block Program.
-Therefore, the treatment of block closing will be different for each Block 1 than for subsequent blocks.
+When a block's capacity is filled, subject to budget availability, the next block for that category (with a different price) willwould open at a price expected to be 4% lower than the previous block.
+In order to smooth the transition between blocks, For this Revised Plan, the Agency proposes that Small DG Blocks 1 and to avoid unnecessary rushes2 will be held open for 7 calendar days (rather than the 14 days contained in the Initial Plan) after the block volume is filled (with block volume defined by a measurement of a project being submitted to the program through the payment of the application process,fee).
+For the closing of each block will be a soft closing, as explained below.
+The Agency anticipates that there the Small DG Blocks 1 or 2 (should they remain open after the approval of the Revised Plan), the capacity of the next block will be strong pent-up demand for participation in the Adjustable Block Program.
+Therefore, the treatment of block closing will be differentadjusted down to account for each Block 1 than for subsequent blocks.